Chibueze864/HospitaL_Management_App/README.md

 # Hospital Management App
-A hospital management app built in Django
+A hospital management app built in Django.

 Styles implemented using bootstrap